alexjpaz/bill/README.md

 ## Installation

-Paz's Docker repositories are hosted at Quay.io, but they are public so you don't need any credentials.
+Bill's Docker repositories are hosted at Quay.io, but they are public so you don't need any credentials.

 You will need to install `fleetctl` and `etcdctl`.
 On OS/X you can install both with brew:
 ```